 As you learn to communicate in Alzheimer's World you will be doing something that is very important.
 You will be creating an environment that is very safe and very secure.
 Once your Alzheimer's patient starts feeling safe and secure they will become kinder and more gentle.

 If I treated you with respect and understanding wouldn't you be kinder and more gentle to me?

-Bob DeMarco is the Founder of the Alzheimer's Reading Room, and an Alzheimer's caregiver.
-The blog contains more than 3,910 articles with more than 352,100 links on the Internet.
+Bob DeMarco is the Founder of the Alzheimer's Reading Room.
+This blog contains more than 5,000 articles.
 Bob lives in Delray Beach, FL.

 Original content Bob DeMarco, the Alzheimer's Reading Room